dev1026/When/README.rst

 =================================
-When.py: Friendly Dates and Times
+When: Friendly Dates and Times
 =================================

 Usage